norbelcasasmurillo/welcome-message/README.md

 <h1>Active Directory - Group Policy Management: Welcome Message</h1>

-This tutorial walks through configuring a custom welcome message that appears at user login, using **Group Policy Management within an Active Directory domain environment**.
-You'll learn how to centrally manage this setting via a Group Policy Object (GPO) applied through Active Directory.<br />
+This tutorial walks through how to configure a custom welcome message that appears when a user logs in, using **Group Policy Management in an Active Directory domain environment**.
+You’ll learn how to centrally apply this setting through a Group Policy Object (GPO) managed by Active Directory<br />

 <h2>Why Use a Login Welcome Message?</h2>